20 Fascinatingly Fun Things To Do In Sedona, Arizona

 3. Explore the Vortexes

 Doesn’t ring a bell?
 Well, a vortex, as the people of Arizona have said, is a place of natural energy that provides either neutral balancing, masculine or feminine healing.
 Masculine vortexes are for energizing, while feminine are for meditation.
 They say that a special energy or force swirls up from the earth’s core, giving certain places in Sedona the ability to heal.
-While the entire town is beloved to be a vortex, Sedona has four main vortexes that are worth dropping by.
+While the entire town is believed to be a vortex, Sedona has four main vortexes that are worth dropping by.

 The Airport Vortex is for masculine energy, Cathedral Rock Vortex is for female energy, and the Boynton Canyon Vortex is a mixture of feminine and masculine energies.
 The Bell Rock Vortex, meanwhile, combines all these energies.
 Additionally, there are plenty of small vortexes found throughout the city.